raspberrypilearning/anime-expressions-simplified/en/step_2.md

-## Start your web page
+## Add a heading to your web page

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will add a header to your anime webpage.
+In this step, you will add a heading to your anime webpage.

 </div>
 <div>